-Often people are beneficiaries of one or more projects – for example, when they are homeless, they attend the night shelter in the winter, and also the Street Angels will check on them at night.
-Then they can be helped to be housed and settled in to accommodation at the Homeless Project, and are able to access Foodshare for a while, until they get on their feet.
+Often people are beneficiaries of one or more projects – for example, when they are homeless, they can be helped to be housed and settled in to accommodation at the Homeless Project, and are able to access Foodshare for a while, until they get on their feet.
 If they are able to attend training or start work, there is support at the Homeless Project with IT, appropriate interview clothing, or whatever is needed to take these next steps.
 Our aim is to empower people to be able to rebuild their lives, which has a huge impact not only individually, but also on our community.

 Windsor Foodshare currently supports an average of 70 individuals/ families per week.
 When a family or an individual accesses Windsor Foodshare, they are able to get basic non-perishable groceries every week, as well as fruit and vegetables, thus cutting the food bill considerably and easing often very tight finances.
 It can often mean that the other bills can be paid, and debt avoided.
 This contributes to better mental health, as it also reduces the stress on people who are struggling, when it is sometimes hard to find the money to put a meal on the table every day.
 Another of the benefits is an improvement in physical health for all recipients.
 The impact on the children is especially important – having enough to eat, and eating well, can really affect children’s ability to concentrate at school and achieve better educational outcomes.
 This has huge social impact by helping to reduce inequality.